dylanc2/bear-connect-server/database/README.md

 [Description by @DylanChow]

-## Instructions to build, run test
+## Instructions to build, run, test

 * Build: Dockerfile and /.dockerignore have all libraries and packages necessary to run the server in a container environment.
 Use ```./build_db.sh``` to run the build script
 * Run: